 5. Say farewell to cable and satellite

-There are SO many ways to watch TV that are free or involve small monthly payments that you really don’t need to be spending tens of pounds on big name cable and satellite subscriptions anymore.
+There are SO many free ways to watch TV or involve small monthly payments that you really don’t need to spend tens of pounds on big-name cable and satellite subscriptions anymore.

 We have Freeview, Netflix and Amazon Prime Video in our household.

-Amazon Prime Video is bundled in as part of Amazon Prime, which includes free next day deliveries, which we make a LOT of use of, so it doesn’t even feel like we’re paying for the video bit.
+Amazon Prime Video is bundled in as part of Amazon Prime, which includes free next-day deliveries, which we use a lot of, so it doesn’t even feel like we’re paying for the video bit.

 We buy Now TV subscriptions by the month as and when the latest Modern Family season comes out.

 Have you ever added up how much that ‘little’ daily treat costs you over a year?

 Buying a coffee daily is like cutting a hole in your pocket and letting your money slowly fall out of it.